 As a starting point when designing our curriculum, we selected high quality texts to study, ensuring that the children will hear a wide breadth of books in their time with us.
-We instill in all children a love of reading by using Modern Texts to Historical Classics and include authors such as Shakespeare and Dickens as well as local writers.
+We instill in all children a love of reading by using Modern Texts to Historical Classics and include authors such as Shakespeare and Dickens.
 We make sure that children and teachers have time to read for pleasure.

 In the Early Years the children are encouraged to experiment with early mark making every day.
 This quickly progresses on to all children writing daily sentences.
 As they progress through the school, the children are taught to use Talk for Writing techniques which enables them to rehearse spoken language before recording their creative ideas on paper.

 All subjects follow a planned progression through the primary school and take into consideration the children's previous experiences, as well as what they will be learning next.
-You can click on any of the links below to find out more about each subject.
-Click here to find out why our curriculum is designed the way it is.
+The following photos show some of our year groups learning journeys.

 We enhance our curriculum by giving the children extra opportunities that they may not have chance to experience outside of school.
 As well as visits to local environmental areas of interest we have also run trips to Chichester Festival Theatre, Weald and Downland Open Air Museum and Pallant House Art Gallery.
 On top of this we also have close links with Chichester University.
 We organise two residential trips, one in Year 4 and one in Year 6.
 To see what sort of fun the Year 6 children get up to when they travel down to Devon, click here.

-You can view our whole school curriculum overview here.
+You can view our whole school curriculum overview for Year 1 to 6 here.